 One of the fundamentals of a QSR is its ability to adapt and change as rapidly as its menus.
 Take McDonalds, one of the kings of QSR, as an example.
 How many times do you see the same products on display, or the same menu boards for that matter?
 Even if you visit fairly frequently, say once per week, you’re still going to see a different visual each time.

 Products change quickly in QSR and your menu boards should be able to do the same.
 When you have digital menu boards, this becomes a no brainer.
 Products can be changed by anyone, not just your design team.
 On a busy day, boards can be adapted to show product volume, even when patrons are already in the restaurant.
-Designs can be made seasonal - just check out the hundreds of templates our app partner DS Menu provides for starters.
+Designs can be made seasonal or adjusted in the moment to show product shortages.
+Our Digital Menu Board app makes that really simple.
+Edit, copy and repeat menus or create as many new ones as you like.
 Suddenly, Christmas, Thanksgiving, Summer and Winter menus are all easy to create and throw up.

 When your menu boards are hyper targeted to time of day, product on offer and time of year, you’re guaranteed to make more sales.